-Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Some sections of loose and springy flooring noted.
+Floors including sub-floors Repair category 1 Notes Sloped and uneven flooring noted.
+Ongoing maintenance and repair should be anticipated.
+The tiles within the bathroom are cracked, repairs are required.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+The tiles within the bathroom were noted to be cracked and repairs are required.